 One of the top reasons for the EB-5 rising popularity among Indian investors is that the program paves the way for a green card and gives applicants an opportunity to settle their family members in the US and, at the same, being a legal way of investing money in a foreign country, where there is a good chance of it returning to them after a few years.
 There is also a strong interest in this type of investor visa from Indians who are already in the US on different visas, such as the H-1B, and are looking for a route to a green card.

 EB-5 investors from India are often advised to take the regional center option instead of the direct investment one so that they do not end up becoming directly responsible for creating 10 jobs in the U.S. However, many Indian investors show interest in setting up their own company and end up with direct investment.

 Proving source of funds

-Some investors get their family members involved in the process of remitting money to the U.S. so that the main EB-5 applicant can meet the $500,000 plus investment threshold.
-This is a crucial step which becomes complicated due to the fact that the Indian Central Bank caps remittances outside of the country to $250,000 per individual.
+Some investors get their family members involved in the process of remitting money to the US so that the main EB-5 applicant can meet the $800,000 plus investment threshold.
+This is a crucial step which becomes complicated since the Indian Central Bank caps remittances outside of the country per individual.

 Future for Indians and EB-5

-The Central Bank of India has started to encourage Indian investors to invest abroad, and the EB-5 route could be one of the ways that the country could achieve its aim of promoting economic cooperation with host countries like the U.S. As more Indian investors become aware of the opportunities available under the EB-5 program, one can expect more investment via this route.
+The Central Bank of India has started to encourage Indian investors to invest abroad, and the EB-5 route could be one of the ways that the country could achieve its aim of promoting economic cooperation with host countries like the US.